NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Settings persist and are reused to fine-tune future sessions.

-Patient facing interface with touch screen and integrated E-Stop 25mm actuator with no legends.
+Patient facing interface with touch screen and integrated Emergency Stop button (E-Stop switch) Ø 25mm actuator with no legends.

-Banner image reading “Autonomous Driving Systems – E-Stop in Supervised Testing” with the subtitle “Preserving human stop authority during public-road ADS testing,” alongside images of red emergency stop pushbutton switches.
+Banner image reading “Autonomous Driving Systems – E-Stop in Supervised Testing” with the subtitle “Preserving human stop authority during public-road ADS testing,” alongside images of red emergency stop button (E-Stop switches).

 Public-road automated driving systems (ADS) testing places humans and automated systems in the same operating envelope.
 With perception, planning, and motion executing live, intervention must remain immediate, deterministic, and independent of software state.